Jake-NotTheMuss/t7-hashes/README.txt

 `hashes_strings.csv' contains hashes of strings using the sys::hashstring() function at compile-time (e.g. #"on_player_connect").

-`hashes_ud.csv' contains hashes of campaign cheatcodes using the same hash function as `Engine.UserData'
+`hashes_ud.csv' contains hashes of campaign cheatcodes using the xxHash algorithm. `ud' stands for `UserData', which is the name of the C function in Lua that is used to process cheatcodes typed in by the user.